If you plan to host and install WordPress on Linode, you probably know that Linode cloud hosting is one of the best.

 To select a region click on the Select a Region rectangle to choose one of the 11 data centers that Linode provides.

-Linode cloud host provides a large variety of web hosting plans and pricing you can choose from according to you and your website need.
+Linode cloud host provides a variety of web hosting plans and pricing you can choose from according to your and your website needs.
+It categorizes its plans into four main categories these categories are:

-Shared CPU (VPS) Plans: Shared CPU plans are ideal for general workloads and include generous amounts of free bundled transfer.
+• Shared CPU (VPS) Plans: Ideal for general workloads and include generous amounts of free bundled transfer.
 You share the CPU but you have your own dedicated resources such as RAM, Storage, and Bandwidth.

 The first plan 1 GB RAM for $5 is quite enough for the WordPress application unless you have already tons of traffic coming to your website every day.
 And you can upgrade your server plan at any time.